Kushida Station: Lines

-Kushida Station is served by the Yamada Line, and is located 13.9 rail kilometers from the terminus of the line at Ise-Nakagawa Station.
+Kushida Station is served by the Yamada Line and is located 13.9 kilometers from the line's terminus at Ise-Nakagawa Station.

 Station layout

 The station consists of two side platforms and four tracks.
 Local trains use side tracks (Tracks 1 and 4).
 Through trains which do not stop at this station use center tracks (Tracks 2 and 3)..
 The station is staffed.